 In 2013 I purchased a Kobo e-reader so that I had something to read on the train when I went to work.
-I had originally considered a Kindle but the Kobo was not tied into Amazon and seemed like a nice device.
+I had originally considered a Kindle but the Kobo was not tied into Amazon and seemed like a nice device at a good price (£30).
 It was.
 Until today.

 Usually when I connect it to my computer it goes and updates itself and synchs and whatever.
 After I had made my purchase (4 books) I then went to upload them to the device only to be faced with a new screen that demanded I log into their desktop.
 I usually keep the wifi disabled on the device but could not even access any screen inside the device to enable the wifi or do anything else with.
 It wanted that damn user name and password!